Story within a story: Nested science fiction

-The experimental modernist works that incorporate multiple narratives into one story are quite often science-fiction or science fiction influenced.
+The experimental modernist works that incorporate multiple narratives into one story are quite often science fiction or science fiction influenced.
 These include most of the various novels written by the American author Kurt Vonnegut.
 Vonnegut includes the recurring character Kilgore Trout in many of his novels.
 Trout acts as the mysterious science fiction writer who enhances the morals of the novels through plot descriptions of his stories.
 Books such as Breakfast of Champions and God Bless You, Mr. Rosewater are sprinkled with these plot descriptions.
 Stanisław Lem's Tale of the Three Storytelling Machines of King Genius from The Cyberiad has several levels of storytelling.
 All levels tell stories of the same person, Trurl.

 House of Leaves is the tale of a man who finds a manuscript telling the story of a documentary that may or may not have ever existed, contains multiple layers of plot.
 The book includes footnotes and letters that tell their own stories only vaguely related to the events in the main narrative of the book, and footnotes for fake books.

 Robert A. Heinlein's later books (The Number of the Beast, The Cat Who Walks Through Walls and To Sail Beyond the Sunset) propose the idea that every real universe is a fiction in another universe.
 This hypothesis enables many writers who are characters in the books to interact with their own creations.
 Margaret Atwood's novel The Blind Assassin is interspersed with excerpts from a novel written by one of the main characters; the novel-within-a-novel itself contains a science fiction story written by one of that novel's characters.

 In Philip K. Dick's novel The Man in the High Castle, each character comes into interaction with a book called The Grasshopper Lies Heavy, which was written by the Man in the High Castle.
 As Dick's novel details a world in which the Axis Powers of World War II had succeeded in dominating the known world, the novel within the novel details an alternative to this history in which the Allies overcome the Axis and bring stability to the world – a victory which itself is quite different from real history.

-In Red Orc's Rage by Philip J. Farmer a doubly recursive method is used to intertwine its fictional layers.
-This novel is part of a science-fiction series, the World of Tiers.
-Farmer collaborated in the writing of this novel with an American psychiatrist, Dr. A. James Giannini.
-Dr. Giannini had previously used the World of Tiers series in treating patients in group therapy.
+In Red Orc's Rage by Philip José Farmer, a doubly recursive method is used to intertwine its fictional layers.
+This novel is part of a science fiction series, the World of Tiers.
+Farmer collaborated in the writing of this novel with an American psychiatrist, A. James Giannini, who had previously used the World of Tiers series in treating patients in group therapy.
 During these therapeutic sessions, the content and process of the text and novelist was discussed rather than the lives of the patients.
 In this way subconscious defenses could be circumvented.
 Farmer took the real life case-studies and melded these with adventures of his characters in the series.